MathAdventurer/EVSense/README.md

 The repository of EVSense: a robust and scalable approach to non-intrusive EV charging detection.

-> Authors: Xudong Wang, Guoming Tang
+> by Xudong Wang, Guoming Tang

 ## What is EVSense